Nowaker/aur-packages/README.md

 These Oracle JDK packages are intended for servers only.
 Don't install on desktops.
 They don't conflict with each other - install as many JDK versions as you need.
-Both 32-bit and 64-bit Java are provided system.
+Both 32-bit and 64-bit Java are provided.
 You normally want 64-bit versions unless you have some specific needs.

 Files go to `/usr/lib/jvm/oraclejdk$VER-$ARCH`, e.g. `/usr/lib/jvm/oraclejdk8-32`.